hydroper/as3parser/crates/as3_verifier/progress-list.md

 > Prints undefined property and function calls; also performs compile-time type checking on assignments and options supplied to method calls.

+## Conditional compilation

+* [ ] Support constructs such as `CONFIG::name { ... }` (configuration constant followed by block).
+When used in a type's block, it expands to the outer block.

 ## Strictness exceptions

 Working with the following types is entirely dynamically typed and produces no errors such as undefined properties, function calls, and incompatible unary or binary operations: